chrrrisw/kmel_db/kmel_db_format.md

                                                     ^8c Start of unknown (0x00000000)

 The int at offset 0x90 is the offset to the playlist index.<br>
-The int at offset 0x94 is the offset to the playlist name index.<br>
+The int at offset 0x94 is the offset to the playlist name table.<br>
-The int at offset 0x98 is the offset to the playlist title index.<br>
+The int at offset 0x98 is the offset to the playlist title table.<br>
 The int at offset 0x9c is the offset to an unknown table.

     1.xxd:0000090:    a502 0000 b502 0000 c702 0000 c902 0000  ................